 Coping with a Fear of Flying

-Those with a fear of flying may have strong negative reactions before and during a flight, or they may simply avoid traveling by air.
-For people who continue to fly despite their fears, strategies are often employed that work reasonably well—in the short-term.
+Those with a fear of flying may have strong negative reactions before and during a flight.
+They might simply avoid traveling by air altogether.
+For people who continue to fly despite their fears, strategies are often employed that work reasonably well–in the short-term.